madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh /dev/sdc1 -oo
 ```

-The size will be ignored, but if specified needs to be 0G (or 0M).
+The size option is not neede, but if specified, it needs to be `0G` (or `0M`) and it is ignored.

-The `-oo` option tells `csman.sh` to only overwrite container data, but do nothing else.
+The `-oo` option tells `csman.sh` to *only overwrite* the container data and do nothing else.
 This option is useful if you do not want to wait for overwrite to finish.
-In this case, only free space will be overwritten with random data, but you can run same command later without `-oo` to create the encrypted file system.
+In this case, only free space will be overwritten with random data and you can run same command later without `-oo` to create the encrypted file system.
 If `-oo` is used, the secret file is ignored if specified.

 * `csman.sh` invokes `cskey.sh` to process *secret.bin* file (create it, ask for password), so you can use same password input and hash options as for `cskey.sh` using `-ck ... --` (or `@ ... @`).
 For example: